 OH 308 NB, and looking in both directions.
 E(ast) + W(est) = EW!

-All remaining photos are courtesy Doug Kerr, and eastbound after the next two.
+All remaining photos are courtesy Doug Kerr, and eastbound after the next one.

-WB button copy at the short OH 83 duplex by Coshocton (see, better), and a three-digit width shield at the same intersection from OH 83 southbound.
+WB button copy at the short OH 83 duplex by Coshocton (see, better).

 Yes, there are nearby junctions for CR 621 and OH 621, and yes, they are the same road.
 621 is a County Road through Canal Lewisville, basically old US 36, and then it turns northward, crosses current 36 (the bypass of the small town), and becomes the OH 621 that always went that way.
 Basically, the route number was extended to cover the old highway is all that happened.